-Cathryn is a life writer.
-She adores stories of normal people doing hard things.
-She prompts the memories, then pens the extraordinary from the lives of her clients.
+Cathryn is a Life Writer.
+She adores exploring stories of normal people doing hard things.
+She prompts memories through interviews, finds themes, then pens the extraordinary from the lives of her clients.

-At age 55, she left her beloved Idaho mountains and crossed the pond to earn an MA in Biography and Creative Non-Fiction from the University of East Anglia, UK.
-When she is not writing she hikes in the Tetons, pickleballs,
+During the Covid pandemic, she left her beloved Idaho mountains and crossed the pond to earn an MA in Biography and Creative Non-fiction from the University of East Anglia, UK.
+While in England, she discovered that her paternal grandmother had also earned a Master’s while in her 50s.
+This animated her life writing with the mysterious connections we have with our ancestors.

 "Cathryn Farr weaves a fascinating narrative between the lives of a group of older lady hikers (some in their 70s) and the rugged Teton Range of western Wyoming.
 This tough assembly of women, some born of early settlers to the region and others more newly arrived, come together forming a hardy mix of hikers passionate about the diversity of life with their common love for the mountains, challenge and companionship.